u12206050/react-gutenberg/README.md

 By default the raw `innerHTML` is used to render the block, however in some cases it is more beneficial that the block is built up in React for example having a the Gallery component to support lightbox effect.

+As a fallback if a block can't be found it is rendered with the HTML Block which should cover most of the default Wordpress Blocks.

 ### Common Blocks

 - [x] Paragraph